dscolby/spacejamr/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Changed the spelling of "ggplot" to "ggplot2" in the description file.
+* Changed the spelling of "ggplot" to 'ggplot2' in the description file.

-* Changed "orignially" to "originally" in the description file.

-* Changed "possiblt" to "possibly" in the description file.

-* Replaced "spacejamr" with "this package."
+* Replaced the sample dataset with a smaller dataset to save space.

-* Removed the package name from the title field.

-* Changed the title from sentence case to title case in the description file.

-* Created a cran-comments.md file in the correct directory.

 ## Test environments
 * local R installation, R 4.1.0